Simple Lie algebras, Drinfeld--Sokolov hierarchies, and multi-point correlation functions: Introduction

 with explicit formulae of $M_a(\lambda)$ given in Appendix \ref{3spinM}. \end{example}

-\paragraph{Organization of the paper.} In Section~\ref{tau-section} we introduce the definition of tau-function and prove Theorem \ref{main thm}.
+\paragraph{Organization of the paper.} In Section~\ref{tau-section} we introduce the definition of tau-function and prove Theorem~\ref{main thm}.
 In Section~\ref{essential} we define the essential series of~$\g$.
 In Section~\ref{main proof}, we prove Theorem~\ref{topo-thm}.

-\paragraph{Acknowledgements.} We wish to thank Yassir Dinar, Daniele Valeri, Chao-Zhong Wu, Youjin Zhang for helpful discussions.
+\paragraph{Acknowledgements.} {We would like to thank the anonymous referee for constructive comments that helped improve the paper.} We wish to thank Yassir Dinar, Daniele Valeri, Chao-Zhong Wu, Youjin Zhang for helpful discussions.
 D.\,Y. is grateful to Youjin Zhang for his advising.
 The work of M.\,B. is in part supported by the RGPIN/261229-2011 grant of the Natural Sciences and Engineering Research Council of Canada and by the FQRNT grant ``Matrices Al\'eatoires, Processus Stochastiques et Syst\`emes Int\'egrables" (2013--PR--166790).
 The work of D.\,Y. was initiated when he was a postdoctoral fellow at SISSA, Trieste; he thanks SISSA for the excellent working conditions.